 The increased visibility made employees more accountable for their performance and provided greater knowledge of company goals.
 It also gave management the tools they needed to measure employee growth, and appropriately assign compensation based on the employee's performance.

 If you need help with job performance reviews, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.